Contact the GG Archives

 A Passenger Mails a Letter at Sea, Dropping His Mail Into a Collection Box Onboard the Ship.
 GGA Image ID # 17998443f2

 All correspondence taken from the boxes is stamped with the date stamp, which is changed daily.
-During the stay of the steamer at ports of call, the ship letterboxes must be kept closed so as to avoid letters prepaid by other than the stamps admissible for the respective country being dropped into them.
+During the steamer's stay at ports of call, the ship letterboxes must be kept closed to avoid letters prepaid by other than the stamps admissible for the respective country being dropped into them.

-Upon the arrival of the steamer at Quarantine Station at Staten Island, the United States mail steamer is found in waiting to take the mail and convey it quickly to the harbor post office in New York when the mail carts carry it to the district post offices or to the railway stations.
+Upon the arrival of the steamer at the Quarantine Station at Staten Island, the United States Mail steamer is found waiting to take the mail and convey it quickly to the harbor post office in New York when the mail carts carry it to the district post offices or the railway stations.

 A Busy Sea Post Office With Many Mail Sacks To Sort Before Arriving at the Voyage's Final Destination.